HAL9386/HAL9386/README.md

 <!--
 **HAL9386/HAL9386** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->

-Here are some ideas to get you started:
+Here are some ideas cant get me started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...